1. ElectroBraid® Commitment to Safety

 Manual Calculation Process:

-Multiply the length of your fence by the number of strands you wish to use and divide by the length of reel you will be purchasing = _____.
-This is the number of reels you will need.
+Multiply the length of your fence by the number of strands you wish to use and divide by 1000 feet =

 ElectroBraid® Roller Insulators for End Posts, Corner Posts, Dips and Rises: